iaurman/efb-msg-filter/README.md

 - Block "收到" message from group chats in EQS and EWS.
 Messages from private chats won't be effected at all.
 - Also, it blocks some group system messages from cqhttp (an EQS client) like " joined the group ".
+- Also, add auto-reply feature for WeChat Keaimao Client.

 # Notice